 The main vehicle for passing information back to the caller is the proc function argument together with the pointer info.
-This function int proc(long x, long z, const mpz_t y, void info, int quit) is called whenever a point was found. x, y and z are the coordinates of the point (where y is a gmp integer). info is the pointer that was passed to find_points; this can be used to store information that should persist between calls to proc.
+This function int proc(long x, long z, const mpz_t y, void info, int quit)

+is called whenever a point was found. x, y and z are the coordinates of the point (where y is a gmp integer). info is the pointer that was passed to find_points; this can be used to store information that should persist between calls to proc.
 If quit is set to a non-zero value, this indicates that find_points should abort the point search and return immediately; otherwise the search continues.
+This is how the -1 option works.
 The return value is taken as a weight for counting the points; usually it will be 1.